UBC-MDS/horror_movies/README.md

    - [GGally](https://www.r-project.org/nosvn/pandoc/GGally.html)

-## Usage
+### Usage

 There are two suggested ways to run this analysis:

-### 0\.
-Commands

-The current analysis pipeline is as follows:

-(0. Clone the repo)
+#### 1\.
+Using Make (without Docker)

+To replicate this analysis:

+0. Clone this repository and install the [dependencies](#dependencies) listed above
-1. Open terminal and navigate to the root of the repo
+1. Open command line and navigate to the root directory the local repository
-2. Run `bash run_all.sh`.
+2. Run `make all`.

-This should populate the `/data`, `/image`, and `/results` directories of your repo with the most up-to-date data.

-Alternatively, one could acheive the same results via:
+To reset the local repository to a clean state, with no intermediate files or results files:

-1. Open terminal and navigate to the root of the repo
+1. Open command line and navigate to the root directory the repository
-2. Run `rscript src/down_data.R --url=https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2022/2022-11-01/horror_movies.csv --out_file=horror_movies_raw`
+2. Run `make clean`
-3. Run `rscript src/pre_process_horror.R --in_file=horror_movies_raw --out_file=horror_movies_clean`
-4. Run `rscript src/eda_horror.R --in_file=horror_movies_clean --out_dir=image`
-5. Run `rscript src/inference_horror.R --in_file=horror_movies_clean --out_dir=results`

-### 1\.
+#### 2\.
 Using Docker

 *note - the instructions in this section also depends on running this in a unix shell (e.g., terminal or Git Bash)*

-To replicate the analysis, install [Docker](https://www.docker.com/get-started).
-Then clone this GitHub repository and run the following  command at the command line/terminal from the root directory of this project:
+To replicate this analysis:

+0. Clone this repository and install [Docker](https://www.docker.com/get-started)
+1. Open command line and navigate to the root directory the local repository
-    docker build -t horror_movies:v1 .
+2. Run `docker build -t horror_movies:v1 . `
-    docker run --rm -v /$(pwd):/home/data_analysis_eg horror_movies:v1 make -C '/home/data_analysis_eg' all
+3. Run `docker run --rm -v /$(pwd):/home/data_analysis_eg horror_movies:v1 make -C '/home/data_analysis_eg' all`

-To reset the repo to a clean state, with no intermediate or results files, run the following command at the command line/terminal from the root directory of this project:
+To reset the local repository to a clean state, with no intermediate files or results files:

+1. Open command line and navigate to the root directory the repository
-    docker run --rm -v /$(pwd):/home/data_analysis_eg horror_movies:v1 make -C '/home/data_analysis_eg' clean
+2. Run `docker run --rm -v /$(pwd):/home/data_analysis_eg horror_movies:v1 make -C '/home/data_analysis_eg' clean`

-### 2\.
-Without using Docker

-To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following command at the command line/terminal from the root directory of this project:

-    make all

-To reset the repo to a clean state, with no intermediate or results files, run the following command at the command line/terminal from the root directory of this project:

-    make clean

 ## Licenses